American Express Aeroplan Business Reserve Card

 • Earn 70,000 Aeroplan points upon spending $10,500 in the first three months

-You can refer friends and family from the Aeroplan Business Reserve Card to Aeroplan Business Reserve Cards or Aeroplan Reserve Cards of their own, earning a referral bonus of 20,000 Aeroplan points each time, up to a maximum of 150,000 Aeroplan points in a calendar year.
+You can refer friends and family from the Aeroplan Business Reserve Card to Aeroplan Business Reserve Cards or Aeroplan Reserve Cards, earning a referral bonus of 20,000 Aeroplan points each time, up to a maximum of 150,000 Aeroplan points in a calendar year.

-The card has an annual fee of $599, and you can add supplementary cardholders for $199 apiece; alternatively, you can also add a lower-tier Aeroplan Business Reserve No Fee card for free.
+The card has an annual fee of $599, and you can add supplementary cardholders for $199 each; alternatively, you can also add a lower-tier Aeroplan Business Reserve No Fee card for free.

 Earning Rewards